GeorgeGkas/graphit/README.md

 A Dijkstra Visualizer built with React.

 **Note:** This project is in early development stage (we still evaluate the idea).
-You should expect hard fails, security vulnerabilities and non-tested code.
+You should expect hard fails, security vulnerabilities and untested code.

 ## Clone the repository